Using Blender for 3d Printing

 By Andy Joel

-This is currently a work in progress!
-Also, many of the images are from Blender 2.81; you will probably be using 4.1 or so, so will look slightly different, but it is basically the same.
+Many of the images are from Blender 2.81; you will probably be using 4 or so, so will look slightly different, but it is basically the same.

 The use of 3d printing is becoming more and more common in the hobby.
 Very broadly, 3d printing involves creating a virtual model in your computer, exporting that to a file the printer will understand and then printing it out.
 This article is about creating the model in your computer.
 There are some articles on how to print on another site here.